CMSgov/bcda-static-site/_pages/api-documentation/access-claims-data.md

 #### Response example

 By default, you'll receive the requested data as FHIR resources in NDJSON format.
-Each resource will appear as a separate, labeled file.
+Each resource type will appear as a separate, labeled file.

 <div class="usa-alert usa-alert--info usa-alert--no-icon usa-alert--slim">
     <div class="usa-alert__body">